What is a Patient Information Leaflet and why is it useful?

 These events are more likely to occur in children but the frequency is not known.

 - Blurred vision

 Reporting of side effects

 If you get any side effects talk to your doctor, pharmacist or nurse.
 This includes any possible side effects not listed in this leaflet.
-You can also report side effects directly via the Yellow Card Scheme at www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.
+You can also report side effects directly via the Yellow Card Scheme: Website: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.

 By reporting side effects you can help provide more information on the safety of this medicine.

 Keep this medicine out of the sight and reach of children.